 How to Digest Lithium-Ion Battery Materials for ICP-OES Analysis

-Multiwave 7000 with PDC (Pressurized Digestion Cavity) technology is a powerful tool to digest various Li-Ion battery materials for subsequent element analysis in an easy way.
+The Multiwave 7101/7301/7501 series with PDC (Pressurized Digestion Cavity) technology is a powerful tool to easily digest various Li-Ion battery materials for subsequent element analysis.

 The global market for rechargeable batteries is largely driven by increasing demand in electric vehicles, grid storage and portable consumer devices, in which Li-ion batteries are the preferred option so far.